 Students are responsible for meeting with their advisors during their first fall term of enrollment.
 At this initial meeting, students will review the planning sheet containing a listing of course requirements, and will develop, in consultation with their advisors, a tentative schedule of courses to complete their programs.
-Students receive program planning sheets during the applicant interview and/or from their advisor, and the forms are contained at the end of this handbook.
+Students must bring program planning sheets during the advising appointment (see pp. 54-58).
+Completed forms will be retained in university student records.